shinokaro/rbsdl3/README.md

 c2ffi (https://github.com/rpav/c2ffi) is used as the source of the AST output from which most bindings are mechanically generated.
 Macros are extracted from header files using a custom extraction tool, and macro functions are also automatically converted.
 Anything that cannot be handled by these methods is bound manually.

+To fetch the latest SDL library releases used for generation, run:

+- `rake sources:checkout:all`

+The downloaded sources are stored under `tmp/` in the development directory.

+To generate the binding code from the fetched sources, run:

+- `rake bindings:generate:all`

 ## Contributing

 Bug reports are welcome on GitHub at https://github.com/shinokaro/rbsdl3.